vinceskahan/v5wiki/udevrules.md

 A single installation of weeWX can be used to collect data from multiple devices on one computer.
 But how can you tell which device is which?

+# How to distinguish devices?

-If the devices are connected via serial ports, then the serial port identifies them.
+If the devices are connected directly to serial ports, then the serial port identifies them.
 For example, `/dev/ttyS0` and `/dev/ttyS1' or 'COM1' and 'COM2'.

-If the devices use USB, things get a bit more complicated.
+USB devices are a bit more complicated.

+Each USB device has a VendorID and ProductID.
+Most software uses these identifiers to distinguish one USB device from another.
+However, if there are two USB devices that have the same VendorID and ProductID, you must find some other attribute to distinguish between them.

+If the devices are pure USB, then this distinction must be made in the software.
+For example, the Lacrosse WS28xx stations use USB transceivers that have a unique serial number burned into them.
+The `serial` parameter can be specified in the WS28xx driver.

+If the devices are USB-to-serial converters, the software cannot distinguish between devices.
+The software sees each converter as a serial port.
+So the software can refer to a serial port such as `/dev/ttyUSB0`, but when the USB-to-serial converter is unplugged then replugged, it might show up as `/dev/ttyUSB1` instead of `/dev/ttyUSB0`.

+How do you ensure that the weeWX instance for device `A` only ever talks to device `A`?

+Use udev rules to ensure a unique, consistent names for each device.

 # Example: two USB-to-serial converters

 For example, if you have FTDI 2 USB-serial converters, call them `A` and `B`, they will show up as `/dev/ttyUSB0` and `/dev/ttyUSB1`.
 But when you unplug `A` then plug it back in, it might show up as `/dev/ttyUSB2`.
-How do you ensure that the weeWX instance for device `A` only every talks to device `A`?

-Use udev rules to ensure a unique, consistent names for each device.

-In the case of the 2 TFDI converters, start with the weeWX configuration for each device.
+Start with the weeWX configuration for each device.
 In the weeWX configuration file for device `A`, use `port = /dev/deviceA`.
 Similarly, for device `B` use `port = /dev/deviceB`.

 Create a udev rule file `/etc/udev/weewx.rules` that looks like this: